 Even though it’s not a great gaming monitor because of graphics and resolution, the 75 Hz refresh rate is amazing.
 So if you just want a second monitor for simple tasks, you won’t notice a thing.

 Finally, the monitor supports both HDMI and VGA cables, but your safest choice is to use the HDMI cable which you’ll have to buy separately.
 At least I didn’t get it in the box sent for testing purposes.

 2. BenQ EW3280U

-Up next is the BenQ EW3280U which is the most expensive secondary monitor on our list and for good reasons.
+Up next is the BenQ EW3280U which is the most expensive secondary monitor on my list and for good reasons.

 This is clearly a monster of a monitor and has lots of features that not only make it a good side monitor but a great gaming monitor as well.

 So for all of you, premium monitor lovers out there, let’s dwell right in the specs.

 If you’re paying more than 500$ for a secondary monitor, you just have to make sure that it will cater to your every need.